PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 now remaps NCHW dimension 1 to NHWC dimension 3.
 The unary family additionally requires exclusive, non-public unary adapters and output, plus compatible NHWC batch/spatial metadata, and remaps unary output quantization metadata.
+The Pad family preserves optional Pad inputs, retains a shared leading adapter, and remaps Pad output metadata.
+Exclusive pads constants are updated in place; pads constants shared with any other operator or public boundary are cloned and only the selected Pad input is rewired, preserving other consumers.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the two indexed families, but continues to own swish, split, slice, Add, Pad, PReLU, Dequantize, and Softmax inputs plus the separate quantized-post path.
+The legacy matcher now skips the three indexed families, but continues to own swish, split, slice, Add, PReLU, Dequantize, and Softmax inputs plus the separate quantized-post path.

 Changed files for this checkpoint: